COLOR GIRL 114

 - “It’s your life, don’t you forget.”

-- In order for others to perceive you as beautiful you have to believe it yourself first.
+- In order for others to perceive you as beautiful, you have to believe in yourself first.

 - Don’t be afraid to embrace your gifts.